 It would be surprising to see Butler receive starting reps during the regular season — but not shocking.
 The Patriots obviously like Butler, or else they wouldn’t be testing him against opposing teams’ starters.

 Going into the summer, it seemed like Alfonzo Dennard and Logan Ryan were battling for the No. 2 cornerback spot until Brandon Browner returns from a four-game suspension.
-Butler — shockingly — now has thrown his name into hat.
+Butler — shockingly — now has thrown his name into the hat.